andreasfor/mvp_ml_delivery/README.md

 # mvp_ml_delivery
-Supposed to demonstrate what a MVP of delivery could look like in the eyes of a senior data scientist and data engineer
+Supposed to demonstrate what a MVP of a delivery could look like in the eyes of a senior data scientist and data engineer